duranbe/duranbe/README.md

 My name is **Benoit Durand**,

 I'm a MSc student in Computer Science with a specialisation in Data and AI at ESIEE Paris.

+Previously
+  - BIE Intern @Amazon
+  - Software Engineer/Data Scientist @VivaDrive

 [**Linkedin**](https://linkedin.com/in/benoît-durand/)